-Subject to the findings of a fire risk assessment, purpose-built blocks of flats, or flats converted in accordance with Building Regulations 1991 or later, should provide a similar level of fire protection as would be expected in a house.
+Subject to the findings of a fire risk assessment, purpose-built blocks of flats, or flats converted in accordance with Building Regulations 1991 or later, should provide adequate levels of fire protection.

 Where this is the case, a fire should be contained within the flat of origin and evacuation of other flats need only be necessary if:

 - Other residents feel threatened by the fire and wish to evacuate; or

 - If required to do so by the emergency services.

 Most purpose-built premises are unlikely to require a communal fire warning system.